27 February 2006

 Like Rick Blaine, Bogart’s character in Casablanca, Spade’s alliances appear to shift, until his cynical, self-protecting façade disappears when he puts love aside to do the right thing.
 There are also other Casablanca connections: along with Bogart, Sydney Greenstreet and Peter Lorre also feature in both films, in similar roles.

 Lorre, a major star in Germany before World War II, played sinister villains in numerous noir thrillers.
 He is perfect as the gardenia-scented Joel Cairo, twisting a phallic walking-cane and even putting its tip to his lips.
 Greenstreet is wonderful as the amiable Kasper Gutman, constantly chuckling to himself.
-He would develop further comic mannerisms for Casablanca, such as his obsession with casually swatting flies.
+He would develop further comic mannerisms in Casablanca, such as his habit of casually swatting flies.

 Elisha Cook has an unbilled supporting role and, as always, plays the unlucky fall-guy.
 He previously appeared with Lorre in Stranger on the Third Floor, which has sometimes been cited as the first true noir.